michael-collins/DART204/unit3/lesson-5-character-design-and-rigging.md

 >anchor point move example gif

-With the anchor points properly placed, we can start **parenting** the layers t each other.
+With the anchor points properly placed, we can start **parenting** the layers to each other.

 To parent one object to another in After Effects, all you need to do is click the pick whip icon and drag from the **child** layer, to the **parent** layer.
 The dropdown next to the pick whip will then show the name of the parent layer: